MGdata7/Stats-and-Research-Projects/LampDataA-BTesting/LampDataA-BTestingMD.md

 ![image](https://user-images.githubusercontent.com/14934475/224836603-0c750869-1598-4bf4-8a33-66025ffa48a6.png)

 Well, maybe not yet.
+There are a lot more things to check.
 But these are early promising signs.
 It looks like in all variables, the treatment is outperforming the control.
 This means that where Decco sent notifications offering a 10 euro discount for Lamps category app clickthrough sales.
 Here are some key trends:

 >Cart-adding was around 24% in control and 28% in treatment